Back to overview

 How do I apply for QWE?

 Much will depend on the type of QWE you're applying for.
-You can apply directly for legal roles, such as a paralegal position, which may subsequently count as QWE.
-Alternatively, you may intend to apply for the graduate trainee roles in law firms (what some will still refer to as a training contract).
-If you're applying for these latter positions, you'll need to understand the timetable of applications – which can be two to three years in advance of when you intend to start as a trainee.
+You can apply directly for legal roles, such as a paralegal position or solicitor apprenticeship.
+Alternatively, you may intend to apply for the graduate trainee roles in law firms (ie, a training contract or graduate solicitor apprenticeship).
+When making applications, you'll need to understand the timeline – future lawyers are encouraged to apply for a training contract, for example, around two to three years in advance of when you intend to start as a trainee.
 Obviously, you might obtain a position, such as a paralegal role, and use this as a springboard to apply for a trainee position rather than register the paralegal work as your QWE.

 Click to go back to the FAQ list.